libtropic

 ### Linking

-Please note that exact cmake calls depend on configuration of a project into which libtropic is being added.
-For more inspiration have a look into integration examples.
+Please note that exact CMake calls depend on configuration of a project into which libtropic is being added.
+For more inspiration have a look into standalone example projects.

 Using CMAKE switches